The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Findings: Connecting Content Characteristics with User Engagement (RQ3)

-Video type showed moderate effects (V = 0.157).
-Sermon/lecture videos more readily trigger "call to action" responses, reflecting their mobilizing nature, while the "criticism and sarcasm" in testimony videos may reflect challenges to the authenticity of personal experiences.
-Tonal design similarly achieves moderate effect levels (Cramér's V = 0.147), indicating that the emotional orientation of visual presentation plays an important role in user expression choices.
-Notably, content features like speech strategy (V = 0.140) and narrative framework (V = 0.126) had weaker associations, suggesting technical presentation may be more critical than narrative structure for shaping certain engagement patterns.
+Video type showed moderate associations (V = 0.157).
+Sermon/lecture videos were more frequently linked to “Call to Action” responses, while testimony videos co-occurred with higher levels of “Criticism and Sarcasm,” possibly reflecting challenges to the authenticity of personal experiences.
+Color tone achieves moderate association strength (V = 0.147), indicating that visual emotional orientation relates to expression choices.
+Notably, content features like speech strategy (V = 0.140) and narrative framework (V = 0.126) had weaker associations, suggesting technical presentation may align more closely with certain engagement patterns than narrative structure does.

-At a more granular level, the association effect of AI technology application is further enhanced at the refined level (Cramér's V = 0.410), reaching strong effect standards and indicating that technical features influence user expression motivations in multi-layered ways.
-This effect enhancement phenomenon suggests that technology intensity affects not only the external form of expression but also modulates users' internal expression motivations more profoundly.